IPC 7351 is the standard for surface mount component footprints

 SMD footprint example for the MCF8316a sensor

 Creating component footprints manually or from scratch is easier due to the ECAD tools available.
 Nevertheless, as listed below, there are still significant issues that must be addressed before your board design is ready for the manufacturer.

 - Component dimension accuracy

 Electronic components come in all shapes and sizes.
 These dimensions are determined solely by the component manufacturer.
 Often a standard package size–such as 0402 for passives or SOT for ICs–is used, which is extremely helpful for ensuring part dimensions are accurate.
-Depending upon your design software, a library of common packages may be available.
+Depending upon your design software, a common packages may be available.

 - Pin attributes

 For SMDs, pins, pads, or balls may be used to connect the component to traces.
 These connectors may be various sizes and shapes as specified by the manufacturer.
 Additionally, there is the pitch and spacing between pins and all of these parameters must be accurate.